gvwilson/buildtogether.tech/src/process/index.md

 "Still working on X," several days in a row, which means that feedback, and the possibility of early course correction, are lost.

-Scrum and other agile processes [%i "agile development!conditions for success" %]work best[%/i%] when:
+Scrum and other agile processes work best[%i "agile development!conditions for success" %] when:

 1. Requirements are constantly changing, i.e., long-range planning simply isn't possible.
 This is often true of student projects, since the people on the